Born Between June 21 and July 22? Here’s How Cancers Can Earn More Money

 These ride-hailing services let you make your own schedule and work for yourself, while meeting new and interesting people.
 Paul Pruce, a Lyft driver in Philadelphia, said the unexpected stories are one of his favorite parts of the job.

-As an Uber contractor, your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, minus a service fee (20% to 35%, depending on your city).
+As an Uber contractor, your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, minus a service fee.

 To drive with Uber, you must be at least 21 years old, have three years’ driving experience, an in-state driver’s license, a clean driving record and be able to pass a criminal background check.